 The Verdict: Are Backdoor Roth Conversions Worth the Trouble?

-The annual benefit of the Backdoor Roth, as compared to putting the same $5,500 in a taxable account, is worth maybe $20 to $50 per year, per person.
+The initial benefit of the Backdoor Roth, as compared to putting the same $6,000 in a taxable account, is worth maybe $20 to $50 per year, per person, and that money will compound over time.
 You also virtually guarantee you’ll never pay taxes on the withdrawals, which may or may not be true of the funds in a taxable account.

 However, I would not go to great lengths to clear a path for the backdoor Roth just to save yourself maybe $28 a year.
 You could do financial harm if you roll over rollover money from an IRA into a 401(k) with even slightly higher fees than the IRA in which it currently resides.

 There’s no reason to beat yourself up if you haven’t been contributing to a Roth IRA via the “backdoor.”
 It could save you a little money now and possibly some capital gains taxes later on, but I consider the true benefit to be marginal for most of us.